 For the first false assumption, NCDA inspectors are only aware of seed lots that enter NC if that information is provided to them by the seed company or dealer, and in many cases, the inspectors happen to find other seed lots while they are working in a warehouse to collect samples from seed lots from which they were notified.
 During 2020, there were as many seed lots that NCDA did NOT receive any prior notification of arrival, as there were ones for which they were notified.
 Additionally, approximately 40 % of the seed lots tested were ones that inspectors found while they were working in a warehouse to collect samples from previously notified seed lots.
 Therefore, do NOT assume that NCDA knows about your seed lots that you purchased, since this program is completely voluntary and non-mandatory.
 This requires action to be taken by YOU, as the grower, to ensure that your seed has been tested, which will be discussed later.
 This also requires additional time if your seed is to be treated downstream, and/or if you want the NCDA test results prior to planting, which is the only way to make appropriate planting decisions.

-For the second false assumption, in the large majority of cases during 2020, if the seed company values for warm and cool germ were good, NCDA test results agreed.
+For the second false assumption, in most cases during 2020, if the seed company values for warm and cool germ were good, NCDA test results agreed.
 Occasionally, there was a discrepancy, but these are the situations that matter, especially if seed quality is poorer than advertised or labeled.
 Therefore, do NOT assume that seed company results for warm/cool germ are equal to that of NCDA.
 We are in NO way suggesting that seed company values for warm and cool germ are misleading or false, but rather the NCDA tests are likely much more recently collected, or at the least, tested closest to planting time and likely more predictive of field performance.
 Therefore, you need to ensure that the seed you purchase has been tested by NCDA, with results available preferably prior to planting.
 This also requires action to be taken by YOU.

 Official versus Service Samples: There are two types of samples for which cottonseed can be collected and tested by NCDA.
 Official samples are regulatory samples collected by NCDA Inspectors from multiple bags per a stringent protocol that they must follow, and most importantly from unopened seed bags or containers, prior to any downstream seed treatment.
 Official samples are the only ones that can be used in seed complaints or arbitration through NCDA if you experience emergence, vigor, or stand establishment problems where seed quality is suspected to be poor or not as advertised.
 These samples must be collected by NCDA Inspectors, therefore we/you/your consultant/your county agent can NOT collect or submit a sample to be qualified as “Official”.